 In the Hindu epic the Ramayana, when the god Indra (the older brother of Vishnu) is unable to defeat the evil king Ravana, he takes shelter under the wing of a peacock.
-In gratitude for the peacock’s protection, Indra bestows on him a thousand eyes so he can see everywhere plus a fearlessness of snakes.
+In gratitude for the peacock’s protection, Indra bestows on him a thousand eyes so he can see everywhere plus fearlessness when it comes to snakes.6

 The peacock is also associated with the mythical bird, the phoenix, which appears in Hindu and other cultural stories.
 In fact, some say the phoenix is part peacock.

 In China, the peacock symbolizes beauty, majesty, divinity, protection, and the triumph of good over evil.
 In Chinese myths, the peacock is associated with the goddess Guan Yin.
 Just as the peacock can kill and devour snakes, Guan Yin has the power to turn evil into beauty.7